DDDEastMidlandsLimited/dddem-blog/_posts/2019-05-28-mentor-brunty-post.md

 <br/>

 ## Hey!
 We hear you’ve been selected as one of the DDD East Midlands Mentors.
 Congratulations on being a marvellous person!
-Mind giving us a which introduction to who you are?
+Mind giving us a quick introduction on who you are?

 Hey!
 I’m Matt.
 Most know me as Brunty as that’s been my nickname/username for as long as I can remember.
 I’m a speaker, mentor, former organiser of PHP East Midlands, and I currently work for Helical Levity, building cool software and web apps in the Cyber Security space.